WikiaTeamProject/ExtractionFromWikia/README.md

 TODO: Describe the most common problems and solutions here.
 TODO: Describe where to find log files.

 It might be helpful to refer to the log files when encountering a problem.
 In this project, [Apache Log4j](https://logging.apache.org/log4j/2.x/) is used.
 You can adapt the logging behavior to your requirements by editing the [log4j.xml](./wikiaProject/src/main/resources/log4j.xml) configuration file.
+By default, log files are written into `<root_directory>/logs`.
+You will additionally get a console output.

 ## Implementation Details